zBalachandar/-Google-store-Real-time-End-to-End-PySpark-Project-06/README.md

 - We have Covered End to End PySpark Project
 - PySpark Project Example
 - Databricks PySpark Project
-- Analysis the data according to the business requirement
+- Analysis of the data according to the business requirement

 we have Business requirements and we want to do data cleaning and processing using PySpark in Databricks Environment. we have discussed how we work in real-time in Databricks and PySpark